apiel/ts-native/README.md

 # ts-native

 Ts-native is a wrapper around [AssemblyScript](https://www.assemblyscript.org/) and [wasm2c](https://github.com/WebAssembly/wabt/tree/master/wasm2c) to generate some native applications from TypeScript.
-It first compile TypeScript to WASM, then WASM to C and finally from C to native machine code.

 AssemblyScript is a an active project, with a big community around, so seem to be the right project to build a tool.
 All the TS logic is handle by AssemblyScript and all the memory management base on WebAssembly.
 Finally, `wasm2c` from `wabt` was build by the WebAssembly team, therefor seem to reliable tool to convert wasm files to C. Ts-native is simply putting all those tools together and bring some extra interface to access native feature like file system manipulation or creating some TCP communication...

+The way it work is pretty simple, it first compile TypeScript to WASM with AssemblyScript, then WASM to C with wasm2c and finally from C to native machine code with gcc.

 > Right now, it is only working on Linux.